When requesting an article via ILL, please provide as much of the following information as possible; this will speed processing of your request:

 - The use of borrowed and lent materials is subject to U.S. copyright law (Title 17 U.S. Code).

 - Documents obtained via ILL are provided solely for educational use by an individual reader, for personal study or research purposes; they may not be redistributed in any way.
+The Library will provide the borrower with one copy of an article; we cannot deliver multiple copies.

 - ILL services are available exclusively to members of the IIRP community; if you are not affiliated with IIRP, please contact your local library for help in obtaining research material.